Medgend Icon

 What is an inactive lifestyle?

 Being a couch potato.
 Not exercising.
 A sedentary or inactive lifestyle.
-You have probably heard of all of these phrases, and they mean the same thing: a lifestyle with a lot of sitting and lying down, with very little to no exercise.
+These all mean the same thing: a lifestyle with a lot of sitting and lying down, with very little or no exercise.

-In the United States and around the world, people are spending more and more time doing sedentary activities.
-During our leisure time, we are often sitting: while using a computer or other device, watching TV, or playing video games.
-Many of our jobs have become more sedentary, with long days sitting at a desk.
+People are spending more time doing sedentary activities.
+During our leisure time, we are often sitting while using a computer or other device, watching TV, or playing video games.
+Many of our jobs have become more sedentary, with long days sitting at a desk or while commuting.
 And the way most of us get around involves sitting - in cars, on buses, and on trains.

 How does an inactive lifestyle affect your body?